 Selected writingsThis page contains a selection of papers I (co-)authored.
-You may also check my publications with Google scholar, ResearcherID, CSB, DBLP, CiteSeerx, or Free Search.
+You may also check my publications with Google scholar, ORCID, ResearcherID, CSB, DBLP, CiteSeerx, or Free Search.
 My Erdős number is two through Dieter Kratsch.
-My Google scholar h-index seems to be 24 (as for January 2016).
+My Google scholar h-index seems to be 30 (as for November 2018).

 Algorithms and software for genome analysis

 - Motifs dans les mots et les arbres, Habilitation à Diriger les Recherches, defended on December 21, 2000, Université de Nancy 1 Henri Poincaré (in french) [pdf|bib]

 - Periodic structures in words. , In J. Berstel and D. Perrin, editors, Applied combinatorics on words, volume Encyclopedia of Mathematics and its Applications, vol. 104 of Lothaire books, chapter 8, pages 430-477, Cambridge University Press, 2005. [pdf|ps|Lothaire books|URL|bib]

 - A detailed and systematic survey of a series of efficient algorithms for computing different types of repetitive structures in words: runs, squares, quasi-squares, repeats with fixed gap, local periods, approximate repetitions.
 Includes related combinatorial results and basic algorithmic tools.

 - Spaced seeds improve k-mer-based metagenomic classification. .
 Bioinformatics, July 2015.
 Extended version in arXiv:1502.06256.
 Supplementary data and related software are here.

 - Using spaced k-mers instead of regular contigious ones improves the accuracy of sequence classification.

 - Improved Filters for the Approximate Suffix-Prefix Overlap Problem. .
 Proceedings of SPIRE'14.
 [URL|bibtex]